JSON and GeoJSON

 To upload the data:

-Follow the steps described in Create dataset to upload your .geojson or .json file.
+Follow the steps in Create dataset to upload your .geojson or .json file

-automatically detect valid GeoJSON and create a geometry column;
+recognize valid GeoJSON and create a geometry column

-attempt to convert Point-based JSON fields (e.g. location, Koordinaten) if the structure includes type and coordinates.
+attempt to convert point-based JSON fields (e.g. location, coordinates) if the structure contains type and coordinates

-If no geometry is detected, the column will be treated as text or a nested object.
-In this case you need to make sure the format is adjusted in your uploaded file and then try to re-upload the file.
+If no geometry is detected, the column will be treated as text or nested object.
+In this case, you need to ensure the format is adjusted in your uploaded file and then try uploading the file again.

 Good to know

-If your JSON file uses nested fields (like Koordinaten), make sure each object is consistently formatted.
+If your JSON file uses nested fields (like coordinates), make sure each object is consistently formatted

 Zuletzt aktualisiert